michael2012z/BitBible/markdown/KJV/files/Gen.md

 16. But in the fourth generation they shall come hither again: for the iniquity of the Amorites is not yet full.

-17. And it came to pass, that, when the sun went down, and it was dark, behold a smoking furnace, and a burning lamp that passed between those pieces.a burning…: Heb. a lamp of fire
+17. And it came to pass, that, when the sun went down, and it was dark, behold a smoking furnace, and a burning lamp that passed between those pieces.

 18. In the same day the Lord made a covenant with Abram, saying, Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates: